anisker/Ethblog/README.md

 ```

 # Smart contract compilation and deployment
-[Ganache] (https://www.trufflesuite.com/ganache) is a tool that offers a personal Ethereum blockchain is used for testing smart contractsin a development environment.
+[Ganache](https://www.trufflesuite.com/ganache) is a tool that offers a personal Ethereum blockchain is used for testing smart contractsin a development environment.

 The smart constract is in the file ETHBlog.sol.
-Compile and depoly it in the IDE [remix] (https://remix.ethereum.org/).
+Compile and depoly it in the IDE [remix](https://remix.ethereum.org/).
 In the deployment section. choose "Web3 provider" as environment.